prometheusresearch-archive/react-forms/docs/index.rst

     <ReactForms.Form schema={family} />,
     document.getElementById('example'))

-Which results in a form:
+This code results in a form:

 .. raw:: html

   <div id="example"></div>

 Forms are described with **schemas** and then rendered with **form components**.
-The separation allows to reduce boilerplate and to make form UI components more general and reusable.

 Form schemas can be extended and custom form components can be created for any custom needs.